WOIO: 19 Action News

 The ratings performance for 19 Action News ultimately produced mixed results.
 The 11 p.m. newscast became a priority for WOIO management, with news director Stephen Doerr stating, "we can only win one battle at a time."
 One 2003 ratings stunt had WOIO airing retrospective pieces on WEWS-TV legends Dorothy Fuldheim, Nev Chandler and Don Webster, prompting that station to accuse WOIO of appropriation.
 In the February 2004 sweeps, WOIO overtook WEWS-TV to place second at 11 p.m. behind WKYC, although critics noted the showing was possibly influenced by CBS's strong primetime lineup, as all other dayparts—including WUAB's 10 p.m. newscast—remained in last place.
 Still, comparisons were drawn with that of WSVN in Miami, which found similar success employing a tabloid format.
 Doerr boasted, "Cleveland is a market that was ready to be awakened ... love it or hate it, it's not to be missed."

 Former entertainment reporter Chris Van Vliet at the 84th Academy Awards.

 Reed's participation in Spencer Tunick's large-scale nude photo shoot in downtown Cleveland was profiled by the station during the November 2004 sweeps, proving both a ratings and internet success, with WOIO's website attracting over one million pageviews over a 24-hour period and WOIO earning its highest ratings ever at 11 p.m.
 None of the station's staffers knew about the story until the week prior, with many newsroom and anchor talent reportedly furious at Applegate, Doerr and Reed; Plain Dealer columnist Connie Schultz assailed management for taking advantage of Reed, "... a beautiful, smart, highly educated black woman in a profession that would never have hired her 30 years ago."
 WOIO continued placing second at 11 p.m. for several years, and tied WJW for second place at noon by 2006.
-By 2008, the noon newscast placed second outright, although the 11 p.m. fell back to third place and other newscasts remained largely unchanged.
+By 2008, the noon newscast placed second outright, although the 11 p.m. newscast fell back to third place and other newscasts remained largely unchanged.

 It's hard to look at the decline in news audience and not think they're bored by the product.
 Maybe we should put a little vigor back in the news—have something to say instead of being so damned objective all the time.